-If you do not want to save the settings, touch the Menu field and then touch the "Do not save" text field.
-A message is shown on the display to confirm that the settings have not been saved.
-Switch off the appliance using the 1 On/Off button if you do not need to use it.
+If you do not want to save the settings, you can press the 1 On/Off button to cancel.
+A note is shown on the display to confirm that the settings have not been saved.

 List of basic settings

 Depending on the features of your appliance, not all basic settings are accessible.